Skip to content

 1. Install the SDDM session manager and some applications, which we'll need to finish the installation from the graphical mode:

-$ sudo pacman -S sddm konsole dolphin kwrite partitionmanager htop power-profiles-daemon
+$ sudo pacman -S sddm konsole dolphin kwrite partitionmanager power-profiles-daemon

 $ sudo systemctl enable sddm